canjs/can-route-pushstate/can-route-pushstate.md

 ### Using different pathname root

-Pushstate plugin has one additional property, `route.bindings.pushstate.root`, which specifies the part of that pathname that should not change.
+can-route-pushstate has one additional property, `route.bindings.pushstate.root`, which specifies the part of that pathname that should not change.
 For example, if we only want to have pathnames within `http://example.com/contacts/`, we can specify a root like:

 ```js
 route.bindings.pushstate.root = "/contacts/"